-26 This is possible if the foundation can influence the dividends strategy for the firm in which it holds shares.
-This condition provides incentives for the foundation to control sufficiently large enough voting rights to have such influence.
-However, selling shares comes at the cost of losing control and therefore has generally been avoided.
+21 This is possible if the foundation has enough influence to decide the dividends strategy for the firm.
+This condition provides incentives for the foundation to control large enough voting rights to have such influence.
+However, selling shares comes at the cost of losing control and therefore